leanne63/redandblack/readme.txt

 Note: As of the date accessed, Facebook specifies a minimum icon size of 29px.
 YouTube specifies a minimum width of 34px.
 This theme is using a min-height and min-width value of 34px which should meet these requirements.
-Users of this theme are individually responsible for ensuring the icons used meet the any related branding requirements.
+Users of this theme are individually responsible for ensuring the icons used meet any related branding requirements.

 Other icons, accessed 9 October 2015, from:
 Email icon:	https://pixabay.com/en/at-internet-mail-email-e-mail-217785/